 In the middle of a city lays a dark secret; the secret was closed down, boarded up, and forgotten.
 But late at night, there are those who like to walk the halls, spend the night as a dare, drink, take drugs, and try to scare one another.
 Then there are those who have the desire to know, armed with strange equipment and the hope to see something that will give them answers.

-Three people walked down a road aimed to the centre of the city, led by one, they strode the streets at night with confidence.
-Arriving at the secret their feet stopped, and they stood on the opposite side of the road, staring it down, without knowing what they were really looking at.
+Three people walked down a road aimed at the center of the city, led by one, they strode the streets at night with confidence.
+Arriving at the secret, their feet stopped, and they stood on the opposite side of the road, staring it down, without knowing what they were really looking at.

 The taller of the three individuals turned to the shorter, stouter one.

-“Kit, come on, you know I am a believer, by why do they always have to be in creepy places?
+“Kit, come on, you know I am a believer; why do they always have to be in creepy places?
 It seems a little cliché.”